lkmhr/ADT-Templates/PagerStripActivity/README.md

 Tadaaa!!!

-You can, of course, using *PagerStripActivity* as *Android Object*.
+You can, of course, use *PagerStripActivity* as *Android Object*.
 To do so,

 - Right click on your project.
 - Select _New>Other..._